nmckibb/Emsi/README.md

 # Introduction
-The purpose of this project i to process sample data and place the reuslts in SQLite dabase.
+The purpose of this project is to process sample data and place the results in SQLite database.

 # Project Story